barrust/bloom/README.md

 ## Main Features:
 * Set upper bound number of elements and desired false positive rate; the system will determine number of hashes and number of bits required
 * Custom hashing algorithms support
 * Import and export either as file or as hex string
 	* Keeps everything but the hashing algorithm
 	* Hex can be used if needing to store as a string
 	* File base can be loaded either on disk or into memory
-* Ability to read bloom filter on disk instead of in memory if needed
+* Ability to read Bloom Filter on disk instead of in memory if needed
 * Add or check for presence in the filter by using either the string or hashes
-    * Using hashes can be used to check many similar bloom filters while only needing to hash the string once
+    * Using hashes can be used to check many similar Bloom Filters while only needing to hash the string once
 * Calculate current false positive rate
+* Union and Intersection of Bloom Filters
+* Calculate the Jaccard Index between two Bloom Filters
 * **OpenMP** support for generation and lookup

 ## Future Enhancements
-* Union and Intersection of bloom filters
+* To Be Determined

 ## Usage: